 When you hire a home inspector in Costa Rica, they will physically inspect the property and look for any signs of structural damage or insufficient engineering that could affect the safety or livability of the property.
 This could include checking for structural weaknesses in walls or foundations, assessing roof wear, verifying that doors and windows have been properly installed, and looking into underground sewers, water systems, and electrical wiring.
 The inspector can also evaluate physical defects related to painted surfaces or carpeting.

 Technical Evaluation of Infrastructure Quality and Reliability.

 The inspector should also consider technical aspects of the property, such as electricity and telecommunications (internet, TV cable access), water and sewage pipes, sewage treatment facilities, and other amenities like air conditioning and lights.
 The assessment of these items should include their quality, condition, and reliability.
-If any of these essential household components are not functioning properly or have known issues, they should be noted to inform the buyer’s future decisions.
-In general, it is extremely important to have all infrastructure evaluated before purchase to ensure generations of safe occupation have been possible.
+If any of these essential household components are not functioning correctly or have known issues, they should be noted to inform the buyer’s future decisions.
+In general, it is necessary to have all infrastructure evaluated before purchase to ensure generations of safe occupation have been possible.